John 15:11, “These things I have spoken to you so that My joy may be in you, and that your joy may be made full.” (NASB)

 1 Tim 4:10, “For it is for this we labor and strive, because we have fixed our hope on the living God, who is the Savior of all men, especially of believers.”

-f.
-The believer should never think that he is too wise, too good, or too great, to learn Bible doctrine from their Pastor.
-Regardless of a believer’s spiritual growth he must continually search the Scriptures.
+- The believer should never think that he is too wise, too good, or too great to learn Bible doctrine from their Pastor.
+Regardless of a believer’s spiritual growth, he must continually search the Scriptures.
 So far as the Pastor teaches according to God’s Word, the congregation ought to receive his instructions as the Word of God, which works in those that believe.

-h.
-Faithful Pastor will deliver their souls, but the ruin of a fruitless and faithless people will be upon their own heads, they can only blame themselves.
+- Faithful Pastors will deliver their souls, but the ruin of a fruitless and faithless people will be upon their own heads, they can only blame themselves.

-a. “to be subject to” is the Greek verb HUPOTASSO and is in the Imperative Mood which is a command in Romans and Peter.
-In Titus 3:1 the word “remind” is in the Imperative Mood where Titus is commanded to remind believers of the command “to be in subjection to authority.”
+- “to be subject to” is the Greek verb HUPOTASSO – ὑποτάσσω (hoop-ot-as’-so) and is in the Imperative Mood, which is a command in Romans and Peter.
+In Titus 3:1, the word “remind” is in the Imperative Mood, where Titus is commanded to remind believers of the command “to be in subjection to authority.”

 Prov 21:15, “The exercise of justice is joy for the righteous, but is terror to the workers of iniquity.”

 Workers who submit to their bosses have capacity for joy, Eph 6:5-8; Col 3:22-24; 1 Peter 2:18-19, 25; with 1 Tim 6:1-2; Titus 2:9.

 Wives who submit to the authority of their husbands have capacity for joy.
 The husband has authority over the wife.
 The husband’s authority over his wife provides great happiness in category two love.
 This stabilizes category two love, Eph 5:22-24, 33b; Col 3:18; 1 Peter 3:1-6.